mendersoftware/mender-docs/07.Server-installation/04.Production-installation-with-kubernetes/docs.md

 To deploy a production-grade Mender Server, you will need Kubernetes worker nodes providing at least 4 GB of RAM, 4 vCPUs and 10 GB for the persistent volumes.

-The Mender backend is available for the x86 architecture only.
+The Mender backend is available for the x86 and arm64 architecture only.